The Little Princess and the Poet: Plot summary

-The King and Queen, however, were less than overjoyed by the poets sudden appearance in their court.
+The King and Queen, however, were less than overjoyed by the poet's sudden appearance in their court.
 Despite their attempts to convince her, the Princess was adamant that he stay.
 Over lunch, the poet sang a poem about the poor and the hardships that they face.
-When he was done, everyone was stunned, and the forty five princes who claimed to be poets stood up and left, knowing that they were not real poets.
-When the Queen had recovered from the surprise, she tried to persuade the Princess that the poet had to leave because he was not suitable company for a Princess.
+When he was done, everyone was stunned, and the 45 princes who claimed to be poets stood up and left, knowing that they were not real poets.
+When the Queen had recovered from the surprise, she tried to persuade the Princess that the poet had to leave because he was not suitable company for a princess.
 Despite her objections, the poet knew it was true and told the Princess that he had to leave.

 The poet went back to traveling, and one day came to a place far away from the blind Princess and sang of his love for her to the poor.
 When he was done, they told him that if he kissed the Princess on each eyelid while she was sleeping, her blindness would be cured, even though she had been blind since birth.
 He hurried back to the palace of the blind Princess and told her parents his purpose.
-Although they were unsure, they were also intrigued and agreed to let him try, on the condition that he left immediately after kissing her.
+Although they were unsure, they were also intrigued and agreed to let him try, on condition that he left immediately after kissing her.
 Conveniently, the Princess was asleep in the garden at the time and the poet was able to kiss her.
 When she awoke, the Princess was no longer blind and asked to see all the beauty that she had been missing.
 However, nothing that she saw looked beautiful to her and she instead decided that she wanted to see something ugly.
-When she was told that there was nothing ugly in the Palace, the Princess went outside and came upon the poet who had been unable to stay away, and looking at him she finally found beauty.
+When she was told that there was nothing ugly in the Palace, the Princess went outside and came upon the poet who had been unable to stay away, and looking at him, she finally found beauty.